 Less than a month into 2023, Republican politicians are kicking the new legislative session off with overwhelming bigotry.
 According to the ACLU, over 150 bills targeting the LGBTQ community, and transgender people in particular, have already been introduced in legislatures across the country.
 In Colorado, three GOP legislators added a new bill to the pile this week, this one meant to attack trans athletes in Colorado’s public schools.

-James O'Rourke is an intern at the Colorado Times Recorder.
-In May 2021, he graduated from the University of Colorado Boulder with a Bachelor's Degree in Classics, in addition to earning a Certificate in Writing.
+James O'Rourke is an investigative reporter at the Colorado Times Recorder.
+In 2021, they graduated from University of Colorado Boulder, where he studied writing, rhetoric, and LGBTQ issues.
 You can reach him at [email protected]

 Conservative activists are flaming an upcoming event as “disgusting,” “outrageous,” and “inappropriate.”
 But do they have any evidence for these claims?